 OfficeVitae is a spinoff of the faculty of Industrial Design Engineering at Delft University of Technology, built on over 10 years of research work in national and European projects focused on sustainable living and work.
 Currently the company is engaged in several joint research projects with academic and industry partners.
 Furthermore, the company is involved in the development of measurement tools and methods for assessing comfort and vitality at work which are readily available for joint research projects.
 The research program at OfficeVitae is led by Prof. dr. David Keyson.

-OfficeVitae is an active partner in the Building Technologies Accelerator (BTA) programme under the EIT Climate-KIC: the EU’s largest public private partnership addressing climate change through innovation to build a zero carbon economy.
-Within the BTA OfficeVitae participates in:
+OfficeVitae has been an active partner in the Building Technologies Accelerator (BTA) programme under the EIT Climate-KIC: the EU’s largest public private partnership addressing climate change through innovation to build a zero carbon economy.
+Within the BTA OfficeVitae participated in:

-2nd Skin project: In the 2nd Skin Project, OfficeVitae monitors home occupant comfort levels before and after home renovations for energy efficient housing.
+2nd Skin project: In the 2nd Skin Project, OfficeVitae monitored home occupant comfort levels before and after home renovations for energy efficient housing.

-Facade Leasing project: In the Facade Leasing project Office Vitae works on the measurement and modelling of subjective and objective comfort to determine the effects of a new builiding facade on occupant comfort.
+Facade Leasing project: In the Facade Leasing project Office Vitae worked on the measurement and modelling of subjective and objective comfort to determine the effects of a new builiding facade on occupant comfort.